vishpat/lisp-rs/docs/src/overview.md

 # Overview

 This project implements an interpreter, in Rust, for a small subset of [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), a Lisp dialect.
+However, the main goal of the project is to make sure the reader understands how the interpreter was implemented using Rust.

-The project was inspired by Peter Norvig's article [**(How to Write a (Lisp) Interpreter (in Python))**](http://www.norvig.com/lispy.html) and aims to make a user understand how a Lisp interpreter works by implementing one in Rust.
+The project was inspired by Peter Norvig's article [**(How to Write a (Lisp) Interpreter (in Python))**](http://www.norvig.com/lispy.html) and [**Writing An Interpreter In Go**](https://interpreterbook.com).
+This document serves as a commentary on the [code](https://github.com/vishpat/lisp-rs/tree/0.0.1) that implements the interpreter.
 Rust's rich programming constructs such as enum, pattern matching, and error handling make it easy and a joy to implement this bare-bone interpreter.

 ## Pre-requistes
 To make the most out of this project, it is expected that the user is aware of the following Computer Science concepts